ross39/FYP/README.md

 * [License](#license)

 ## Description
 This project is aimed at discovering trends in fake news on social media.
 At the minute I am using apache kafka to live stream tweets from twitter and using machine learning to analyse the tweets.
-I aim to display in the trends on a webapp in real time.
+I aim to display the trends in fake news using an analytics dashboard that the user can interact with using D3.js and flask

 :exclamation:This is still under active development so not all features are present.